clarkfitzg/csus_website/_posts/2020-08-22-general-student-advice.md

 #### Don't worry about grades

 It's easy to get caught up in grades.
-Don't let a bunch of letters and numbers control your life.
+Don't let a bunch of letters and numbers define you as a person and control your life.
 If you put in your best effort by following the tips above, then you will earn the best grades possible.